 USAFacts: A new data-driven portrait of the American population, our government’s finances, and government’s impact on society.
 It is a non-partisan, not-for-profit civic initiative and has no political agenda or commercial motive.

-White House Office of Budget and Management: Historical Tables provide data on budget receipts, outlays, surpluses or deficits, Federal debt, and Federal employment over an extended time period, generally from 1940 or earlier to 2014 or 2018.
+White House Office of Budget and Management: Historical Tables provide data on budget receipts, outlays, surpluses or deficits, Federal debt, and Federal employment over an extended time period, generally from 1940 or earlier to present

 World Bank: Another fully customizable database, with more in depth options than the IMF offers.